gaultier/blog/a_million_ways_to_data_race_in_go.md

 It's annoying to have to implement this manually and especially to have to check every single nested field to determine if it's a value type or a reference type (the former will behave correctly with a shallow copy, the latter needs a custom deep copy implementation).
 I miss the `derive(Clone)` annotation in Rust.
 This is something that the compiler can (and should) do better than me.

 Furthermore, as mentioned in the previous section, some types from the standard library or third-party libraries do not implement a deep `Clone()` function and contain private fields which prevent us from implementing that ourselves.

+Again, I think Rust's API for a mutex is better because a Rust mutex wraps the data it protects and thus it is harder to have decorrelated lifetimes for the data and the mutex.

+Go's mutex API likely could not have been implemented this way since it would have required generics which did not exist at the time.
+But as of today: it could.

+Nonetheless, the Go compiler has no way to detect accidental shallow copying, whereas Rust's compiler has the concepts of `Copy` and `Clone` - so that issue remains in Go, and is not a simple API mistake in the standard library we can fix.